Open-EO/openeo.org/documentation/1.0/datacubes.md

 1. Grouping via a grouping variable, i.e. spatial geometries or temporal intervals
 2. Reducing these groups along the grouped dimension with a certain reducer function, e.g. calculating the mean pixel value per polygon or the maximum pixel values per month

 While the layout of the reduced dimension is changed, other dimensions keep their resolution and geometry.
-But in contrast to pure `reduce`, the dimension along which `aggregate` is performed still exists after the operation.
+But in contrast to pure `reduce`, the dimension along which the reducer function is applied still exists after the operation.

 ::: tip Simplified
 <span title="Aggregating different family representations with 3, 2 and 4 members with the function 'countFamilyMembers' returns [3, 2, 4].">`aggregate(👪 👩‍👦 👨‍👩‍👦‍👦, countFamilyMembers) => [3️⃣, 2️⃣, 4️⃣]`</span>